Why Would An Optometrist Measure The Axial Length Of The Eye?

 Knowing the rate of a child’s myopia progression is critical to the child’s ocular health, as childhood myopia increases the risks of developing serious eye conditions and diseases later in life.
 Macular degeneration, cataracts, glaucoma and retinal detachment can all threaten vision and eye health.

-At Clayton Heights Optometry Myopia Management Center, we provide our young patients with specialized treatment to control the progression of myopia and reduce long-term risks to give your child clear and healthy vision for a lifetime.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.
+At Clayton Heights Optometry Myopia Management Center, we provide our young patients with specialised treatment to control the progression of myopia and reduce long-term risks to give your child clear and healthy vision for a lifetime.Our practice serves patients from Surrey, Cloverdale, Langley, and Maple Ridge, BC and surrounding communities.